tacofoundation/mrio/docs/en/specification/gdal-geotiff.md

 #### Case 3: COMPRESS != NONE, INTERLEAVE=BAND, TILE=YES

 The `TILED=YES` option divides the image into 300x300 pixel blocks, while the band-interleaved groups all values for a single band sequentially: `[R1, R2..., G1, G2...]`.
 Compression is applied to 1x300x300 band-specific blocks independently.
 This structure excels for band-specific operations like NDVI calculations, where only the red and NIR bands need to be accessed without decompressing unrelated data, significantly reducing processing time and memory usage.
-However, it is inefficient for pixel- or region-specific workflows, as accessing complete pixel data requires decompressing each band separately.
+However, it is inefficient for region-specific workflows that need all bands, as accessing complete pixel data requires decompressing each band separately.
 In web environments, the non-contiguous byte storage of bands necessitates multiple GET range requests to fetch dispersed data.
 For the example image, this generates **18-byte blocks** for the 2-band image.

 <figure style="display: flex; flex-direction: column; align-items: center">
   <img src="../../public/band.gif" alt="Band GIF" style="width: 100%">